 - Launched an investigation into data brokers, which track, collect, and sell data about Americans' personal lives to others, to uncover how their business practices affect everyday Americans. - Issued an advisory to credit reporting companies that they could be held criminally liable for improper usage of Americans' personal data. - With the FTC, issued a joint report finding that the tenant background check industry largely relies on unvalidated and inaccurate information.
-Nearly 70 percent of renters pay for landlords to purchase tenant background checks during the rental process. - Indicated it is considering new guidance and rulemaking in the "Buy Now, Pay Later" sector, which originated more nearly \$25 billion in loans in 2021, a tenfold increase from

-2019, and following an investigation requiring five major lenders, including Klarna, Afterpay, and Affirm, hand over data about their loans.
-Half of Americans report using BNPL services, which the CFPB found surveil users and collect their personal data "at a different level" than even credit card companies and seem to design loan products to evade federal lending requirements.

-- Warned financial companies that they will be held liable if they fail to protect their customers' data.
-Previous incidents like the 2017 Equifax hack exposed hundreds of millions of Americans' sensitive private information. - Rebuked major credit card companies for refusing to correctly report their credit card payments to credit bureaus.
-The agency's inquiry found that half of the largest credit card companies engage in the practice, which harms Americans' credit access and limits competition among lenders.
+Nearly 70 percent of renters pay for landlords to purchase tenant background checks during the rental process. - Confirmed that "Buy Now, Pay Later" lenders are credit card providers, therefore subjecting them to credit card regulations.
+This comes after CFPB found that the BNPL industry grew rapidly during the pandemic.
+Half of Americans report using BNPL services, which the CFPB found surveil users and collect their personal data "at a different level" than even credit card companies and seem to design loan products to evade federal lending requirements. - Warned financial companies that they will be held liable if they fail to protect their customers' data.
+Previous incidents like the 2017 Equifax hack exposed hundreds of millions of Americans' sensitive private information. - Rebuked major credit card companies for refusing to accurately report their credit card payments to credit bureaus.
+The agency's inquiry found that half of the largest credit card companies engage in the practice, which harms Americans' credit access and limits competition among lenders. - Announced it will propose a rule to provide greater protections against data broker surveillance following President Biden's Executive Order on privacy.